fbuloup/sparkfun9DOF/6_Matlab_Example/readme.md

 # Matlab script example

-Following Matlab script is a simple Windows example showing how to communicate with IMU and to acquire ten data frames.
+Following Matlab script is a simple Windows example showing how to communicate with IMU and to acquire ten data frames with Matlab.

 ```matlab
 % Clear workspace etc.